lifadev/archive_aws-lambda-go-net/README.md

 [![Social][badge-social]][eawsy-twitter]

 [AWS Lambda][aws-lambda-home] lets you run code without provisioning or managing servers.
 With [eawsy/aws-lambda-go-shim][eawsy-runtime], you can author your Lambda function code in Go.
-This project provides access to [low-level networking primitives][misc-go-pkg-net] and allows you for example to port your existing [Go HTTP][misc-go-pkg-http] applications to [Amazon API Gateway][aws-apigateway-home] & AWS Lambda, *without modification*.
+This project provides a seamless proxy layer which translates [Amazon API Gateway][aws-apigateway-home] requests to [Go HTTP][misc-go-pkg-http] requests.
+It allows you for example to **port your existing Go HTTP applications** to Amazon API Gateway & AWS Lambda, **without modification**.

 [<img src="_asset/misc_arrow-up.png" align="right">](#top)
 ## Quick Hands-On